SimonProgAI/FAQ_app/readme.txt

 USER STORIES
     -As a user, I want to find answers to commonly asked questions.
     -As a user, I want to ask questions to which I cannot find a satisfying answer.
-    -As a user, I want to resgister and use the website.
+    -As a user, I want to register and use the website.

 OVERVIEW OF THE PROJECT:
     The project is structured like a Q&A page with frequently asked questions grouped in categories,